GA Anderson writes about mystical and psychological symbol interpretations and how to apply them to your dreams.

 The meanings of dreams have been debated for ages.
 Do they really mean anything, or are they just whimsical workings of your subconscious mind?
 There are strong advocates for both sides of the question.

-The fact that there are several dream situations that are common among dreamers (i.e. screaming but no sound comes out, running but getting nowhere, naked in a clothed environment, etc.) is a strong supporting argument for those who believe that dreams mean something.
+The fact that there are several dream situations that are common among dreamers (i.e. screaming but no sound comes out, running but getting nowhere, finding yourself naked in a clothed environment, etc.) is a strong supporting argument for those who believe that dreams mean something.

 The question, "I saw a star in my dream, what does my dream mean?" has some very specific answers from dream interpreters that also consider other factors involved in your dream.
 But even without the specifics, most will offer a general explanation for stars as dream symbols.